By BRIAN GIESBRECHT

 Frontier Centre for Public Policy

-Brian Giesbrecht is a retired judge and a senior fellow with the Frontier Center for Public Policy.
+Brian Giesbrecht, a retired judge, is a senior fellow at Frontier Centre for Public Policy.